cf73/humanity/content/collections/articles/rip-hind-rajab.md

     content:
       -
         type: text
+        text: 'A '
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'Washington Post'
+      -
+        type: text
-        text: 'A Washington Post investigation found that Israeli armored vehicles were present in the area in the afternoon, and that gunfire audible as Hind and her cousin Layan begged for help, as well as extensive damage caused to the ambulance, are consistent with Israeli weapons.
+        text: ' investigation found that Israeli armored vehicles were present in the area in the afternoon, and that gunfire audible as Hind and her cousin Layan begged for help, as well as extensive damage caused to the ambulance, are consistent with Israeli weapons.
 The analysis is based on satellite imagery, contemporaneous dispatcher recordings, photos and videos of the aftermath, interviews with 13 dispatchers, family members and rescue workers, and more than a dozen military, satellite, munitions and audio experts who reviewed the evidence, as well as the IDF’s own statements.'
   -
     type: paragraph
     content:
       -
         type: text
         text: 'PRCS as well as representatives from Euro-Med Monitor and the Civil Defense who visited the scene on Feb.
-10 provided visuals to The Post, which it verified by independently confirming the location using satellite imagery, open-source maps and eyewitness interviews.'
+10 provided visuals to '
       -
-    type: paragraph
+        type: text
-    content:
+        marks:
           -
+            type: italic
+        text: 'The Post'
+      -
         type: text
-        text: '(Euro-Med Monitor)'
+        text: ', which it verified by independently confirming the location using satellite imagery, open-source maps and eyewitness interviews.'
   -
     type: paragraph
     content:
       -
         type: text
+        marks:
+          -
+            type: italic
+        text: 'The Post’'
+      -
+        type: text
-        text: 'The Post’s review also found that the ambulance was discovered along a route provided by COGAT, an arm of the Israeli Defense Ministry that generally coordinates safe passage for medical vehicles with the IDF.
+        text: 's review also found that the ambulance was discovered along a route provided by COGAT, an arm of the Israeli Defense Ministry that generally coordinates safe passage for medical vehicles with the IDF.
 COGAT initially referred specific questions about the ambulance to the IDF.
 In mid-March, Elad Goren, head of Coordination and Liaison Administration at COGAT, told The Post that the agency “coordinated everything … including the ambulance that wanted to go and find Hind,” but said he was “not aware” of the specifics.
 COGAT did not respond to repeated requests to clarify.'
   -
     type: paragraph
     content: